stegoer/server/server/README.md

 # stegoer - server

-- Server is using Go, Postgres and GraphQL.
+- Server is using Go, Postgres, GraphQL and Redis.

 ## Installation